 III Risks and opportunities

 The uncertainty surrounding Brexit needs to be considered in the light of continuing international economic and political concerns.
 Overseas investors will continue to look for attractive assets and income streams.
 Brexit notwithstanding, UK real estate has retained its appeal as a safe haven where businesses, individuals and funds can store, protect and grow their wealth.
 Indeed, there are a number of factors that have combined to make UK real estate an excellent investment opportunity.
 Perhaps of most significance is the ongoing weakness of the pound.
-Sterling plunged to a 30-year low following the vote, and the exchange rate remains very favourable to overseas buyers.
-Although the Bank of England has raised interest rates to 0.5 per cent, they remain at historically low levels and any further increases are likely to be limited and gradual.
+Sterling plunged to a 30-year low following the vote, and the exchange rate remains favourable to overseas buyers.
+Although the Bank of England has raised interest rates to 0.75 per cent, they remain at historically low levels and, assuming there is an orderly Brexit, any further increases are likely to be limited and gradual.
 Unemployment remains low and there has been a slew of other better-than-expected economic data.
-In addition, a number of trophy assets have come to the market and the ‘super prime’ market in the residential sector has recorded significant price reductions because of falling volumes, creating a buying opportunity.
-These and other factors mean that the UK has become a slightly more affordable global property hotspot.
+In addition, a number of trophy assets have come to the market and the 'super prime' market in the residential sector has recorded significant price reductions because of falling volumes, creating a buying opportunity.
+These and other factors mean that the UK has become a slightly more affordable global property hot spot.

 Uncertainty will continue as the UK proceeds with the extraction process.
 Negotiations with the EU and global trading partners are likely to be complicated and protracted, with the remaining EU members being very wary of being seen to give the UK a 'soft' deal.
 Concerns remain that businesses may seek to relocate or downsize their UK operations, and this is tied to fears about tighter controls on the free movement of people.
 Announcements of employees relocating have so far largely referred to inconsequential numbers.
 In addition to the effects on businesses generally, restrictions on immigration will be a particular problem for the construction industry, which is heavily reliant on the EU for skilled and non-skilled labour.
 In summary, the UK real estate market has held up better than many in the industry expected, but there will undoubtedly continue to be bumps and corresponding opportunities along the way as Brexit becomes a reality.